 Avoid making online purchases using WiFi in a public space like an airport, hotel, or coffee shop.
 Home networks are a bit safer, assuming you have good security on your connection.
-But even then Bunge says you are not completely safe, especially if you live in a high-density area where many of your neighbors can pick up your wireless network, you could still be at risk.
+But even then, you are not entirely safe.
+If you live in a high-density area where many of your neighbors can pick up your wireless network, you could still be at risk.
 If one of your neighbors happens to be a skilled hacker who can get past your security, you’re vulnerable.
-Better, he says, to place your orders with a computer hard-wired to your network.
-“All things being equal, wired beats wireless when it comes to the security of your connection,” Bunge said.
+So, make sure you stay alert during online shopping sprees.

-1. Search for signs of approval.
-Trust marks, such as the Norton Secured Seal, show the retailer has been verified and the site is likely free from malware.
-Also, look for the beginning of the URL in the address bar to change from Http to Https—the "s" on the end for secure—and the color green in your browser address bar to show a secure site.
-Always look for either of those before entering your personal information when online shopping.
+Trust marks, such as the Norton Secured seal, show that the retailer has been verified, and the site is likely free of malware.
+Also, look for the beginning of the URL in the address bar to change from “http” to “https.”
+The “s” stands for secure and shows that you are on a secure site.
+Always look for either of these before entering your personal information when online shopping.

-You would be amazed how many people use “Password” as the password for an online identity – or just a simple variation of their name.
+You would be amazed how many people use “password” as the password for an online identity – or just a simple variation of their name.
 You need to be smarter than the cyber thieves!
 Use caps and lowercase as well as numbers and special characters.
 Many websites require this anyway!